smariyamm/KWK-2025-DataScience-Fundamentals-Challenge-SM/README.md

 # Module 3
 - out of the given options, I've decided to stick with using Python and it's numerous libraries to create my data visualizations.
 I am very familier with python and one of my main goals from this challenge is to learn new things outside of my college classes.
-- For the sake of time, if I am unable to learn new things with my current schedual I will choose Excel as my back sine i have some experience creating visuals using it from before.
+- For the sake of time, if I am unable to learn new things with my current schedual I will choose Excel as my back since I have some experience creating visuals using it from before.

+# Conclusions
+- Most Frequent Vulnerabilities: Cybercriminals' most frequent vulnerabilities to exploit are unpatched software, zero-day vulnerabilities, and weak passwords.
+They are widespread and have the ability to allow attackers to gain access or crash systems with ease.

+- Most Common Attack Methods: Globally, Phishing and DDoS attacks are the most common ones, followed by other common methods such as Ransomware, Dependency Confusion, Hardware Exploitation, and Wireless Attacks.
+These attacks hit both technical vulnerabilities and human nature.

+# Insights:
+- Organizations can be proactive to fix high-risk vulnerabilities, improve detection, and prioritize defenses by knowing about these trends.
+Security teams can prioritize their resources better by correlating vulnerabilities with the attacks they enable, and avoid mass data breaches and financial losses.

-#
+# Drawbacks
+- While I truly enjoyed learning how to work with and manipulate data, I wasn’t able to dedicate my full effort to creating visualizations.
+- This challenge coincided with the start of my semester, which made it difficult to give 100% focus.
+However, balancing both helped me practice time management and still gain valuable skills despite the circumstances.